rfbergeron/bompiler/doc/IDEAS.md

 - Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

+## Correct Parameter and Return Value Passing
+The AMD64 System V ABI specification contains an algorithm describing how parameters are to be passed.
+Fortunately, since I do not (at the moment) plan to implement floating point arithmetic, a lot of the algorithm can be ignored, but it does include some important information.

+Aggregates can be passed through registers as arguments or return values under the following circumstances:
+1. The aggregate may not be more than 16 bytes wide.
+2. The aggregate may not contain unaligned fields (not a problem here)
+3. When passing parameters, there must be enough registers available to hold the entire parameter in registers.
+If the aggregate is <= 8 bytes in width, there must be one register available.
+Otherwise, if the aggregate is <= 16 bytes in width, there must be two registers available.

+And that's it for now.
+It would behoove me to actually implement the algorithm in full at a later date, but sticking to these rules should be fine for now.

+The ABI does not care about the layout or the members of the aggregate.
+The contents are simply copied into the registers as they are.
+If the aggregate is greater than 8 bytes in width, but less than 16 (including padding), then the upper portion of the aggregate is expanded, such that it occupies a whole 8 byte register.

+Parameters that do not fit in registers are passed on the stack in reverse order.
+Parameters on the stack always occupy 8 bytes, regardless of their acutal size.
+If `rsp + 8` would not be a multiple of 16 after pushing the arguments on the stack, 8 must be subtracted from `rsp` before pushing the arguments to ensure proper alignment.

+## Underaligned Aggregates as Parameters
+GCC handles aggregates with alignment requirements less than 8 by moving the components individually and shifting, or by doing unaligned memory accesses.

+This is complicated, so I'm going to take a few shortcuts.
+Aggregates shall always occupy stack space in multiples of 8.
+So, 1, 4, 5, etc. byte aggregates would occupy 8 bytes on the stack, 9 bytes -> 16 bytes, 23 -> 24 bytes, and so on.

+This makes passing aggregates easier, both on the stack and in registers.
+Simple `mov` instructions can be used to accomplish either.

+Since the GNU allocator implementations always return 8-byte aligned pointers, this should also be safe when dereferencing dynamically allocated memory.

+## Stack alignment
+Function stack frames abide by the following rules to maintain alignment:
+1. The size of the space occupied by the local variables and spilled registers shall always be a multiple of 16.
+2. All preserved registers will be pushed to the stack in the function prologue, and all volatile register will be pushed to the stack before function calls.
+3. If the number of eightbytes passed to a function on the stack is even or zero, 8 must be subtracted from `rsp`.

+## Eightbyte and Parameter Information
+Since aggregates less than 16 bytes in width can be passed in registers, there needs to be a way to turn the contents of the aggregate into a flat, iterable data structure containing the information about each eightbyte component of the aggregate.

+Functions should also store eightbyte information about their parameters.
+This information is iterated through in reverse order at the call site to place the arguments in registers or on the stack.

+## Parameter Locations
+Parameters passed in registers will be moved onto the stack at the beginning of the function.
+Aggregates will occupy stack space in multiples of 8, as specified above, while integral types will occupy only as much space as they need, with padding inserted between.

+Parameters passed on the stack will be left where they are.

 ## Intermediate Language Generator Refactor
 I will not be generating the elaborate language or three-address code that has been described in `INTLANG.md` or `TAC.md`.
 Instead, I will continue to generate